 Guessing what other people are thinking

-Individuals with autism can find it difficult to understand that others have different thoughts and feelings other than their own.
+Individuals with autism can find it difficult to understand that other people have different thoughts and feelings other than their own.
 This is often referred to as the ‘ theory of mind’.
-This can lead to anxiety from being unable to predict the intentions of others
+This can lead to anxiety from being unable to predict the intentions of others.

 Predicting what will or could happen next and changes outside of routine

-Being able to think ahead and predict what will happen next and anticipating consequences of actions can be very difficult.
-Many individuals with ASD like routine as it enables them to know what will happen next.
+Being able to think ahead, predict what will happen next and anticipate consequences of actions can be very challenging.
+Many individuals with autism therefore like routine as it enables them to know what will happen next.
 Deviating from this routine can cause a lot of anxiety for people with autism.
-Preparation in advance including visuals can support a person to understand the change or what they are about to do/ where they are going to go.
+Organisation and preparation in advance using resources that can be understood (i.e. photos, pictures, stories, objects) can support a person to understand the change or what they are about to do/ where they are going to go.

 Understanding abstract concepts

-Abstract concepts can be difficult to understand as they are not visible or concrete and cannot be experienced by our senses.
-Abstract concepts (e.g. time and danger) will need to be taught in a concrete way with visuals, repitition and practical activities.
+Abstract concepts can be difficult to understand as they are not visible and cannot be experienced by our senses.
+Abstract concepts (e.g. time and danger) will need to be taught in a concrete way with visuals, repetition and practical activities.

 Engaging in imaginative play

 Every person with autism is very different.
-One person may be above- average intelligence and will take part in conversation and may be described by neurotypical people as “a bit strange”.
-Another person may not engage in any verbal communication and may display very repetitive behaviour.
+One person may be above-average intelligence and will take part in conversation and may seem to some as ‘anti-sociable’.
+Another person may not engage in any verbal communication and may display very repetitive or ‘inappropriate’ behaviour.